What PC do I need for EUMETCast?

 People often ask "What PC do I need for EUMETCast" to receive the data from Meteosat-8/9, and all the other services?
 On this page, we try and answer that question.
 We start off with David Taylor's recommendations based on five year's experience of EUMETCast reception, trying systems, and listening to what other people have said works for them.
 The second part of the information is sets of comments from users, starting with comments from Arne van Belle who is probably one of the most experienced and most knowledgeable person in this field outside EUMETSAT.

 Many people now use a single PC for receiving and processing just Meteosat-8/9 data if the PC is powerful enough, but a two-PC network is recommended, with the lower-spec (and perhaps lower power consumption) PC as the Reception PC with the DVB card or USB box, and the higher-specification PC as the Processing PC, grabbing files off the Reception PC over the network.
 If you intend to receive data from the polar orbiting satellites in the future, the two-PC configuration is recommended.
 A two-PC system also allows your main PC to be rebooted without loss of data.
-You can ask about any particular configuration on the MSG-1 Yahoo Group, where a thousand members with working systems can help!
+You can ask about any particular configuration on the MSG-1 self-help group, where a thousand members with working systems can help!

 Popular Single-PC Configuration